 1) Why is this research being done?

-Your doctors have found, or suspect, that you/your child has a disease called COVID-19, or has had this infection in the past few weeks and is now producing an exaggerated response to this infection.
-This condition is caused by a type of virus called SARS-CoV-2, or coronavirus for short.
-About 19 out of 20 patients who get coronavirus get better without coming to hospital.
-Of those who are admitted to hospital, most also get better, but some may need oxygen or mechanical ventilation before they do so.
+Your doctors have found that you/your child has a disease called COVID-19 and/or influenza pneumonia,, or has had COVID-19 in the past few weeks and is now producing an exaggerated response to this infection.
+COVID-19 is a condition caused by a type of virus called SARS-CoV-2, or coronavirus for short.
+Influenza pneumonia is also caused by a virus, different to COVID-19.
+About 19 out of 20 patients who get these viruses get better without coming to hospital.
+Of those who are admitted to hospital, most also get better, but some may need oxygen or mechanical ventilation (a machine to help with breathing) before they do so.
 However, a few percent do not get better.

 Children and young people may also become unwell several weeks after COVID-19, even if they had no symptoms at the time of the initial infection.
-The condition is called Paediatric Multisystem Inflammatory Syndrome temporally associated with COVID-19 (or PIMS-TS for short).
+The condition is called Paediatric Multisystem Inflammatory Syndrome temporally associated with SARS-CoV-2 (or PIMS-TS for short).
 This is a rare condition and most children/young people with the condition will not be seriously unwell, however some will need treatment in intensive care to support their breathing and circulation.
 All children/young people with the condition have high levels of inflammation.
 In a small number of cases, the blood vessels around the heart can become inflamed and larger than normal.

-The RECOVERY trial has recently shown that dexamethasone, a steroid medicine, can be used to treat adults with COVID-19 who need oxygen.
-There are several other medicines which may turn out to be helpful (or possibly harmful) when added to the usual standard of care.
+The RECOVERY trial has recently shown that dexamethasone (a steroid medicine) and other treatments can be used to treat adults with COVID-19 who need oxygen.
+There are several other medicines which may turn out to be helpful (or possibly harmful) when added to the usual standard of care for COVID-19 or influenza pneumonia.
+This study aims to find out whether any of these additional treatments are of any help.

-We are learning more about the condition called PIMS-TS all the time, as this condition has only been recently identified.
-We don’t know yet if specific treatments that might be useful in active COVID-19 infection might also be helpful in children and young people with PIMS-TS.
-This study aims to find out whether any of these additional treatments are of any help for COVID-19 in children or the illness linked to previous COVID-19.
+We are learning more about the condition called PIMS-TS all the time.
+This study aims to find out whether treatments given in addition to the usual standard of care at your hospital are of any help for children and young people with PIMS-TS who have not responded to these usual treatments.

 2) What is the purpose of this study?

-This study aims to compare several different treatments that may be useful for patients with COVID-19, or PIMS-TS which is linked to COVID-19.
+This study aims to compare several different treatments that may be useful for patients with COVID-19 and/or influenza pneumonia, or PIMS-TS.
 These treatments have been recommended for testing by the expert panel that advises the Chief Medical Officer in England.
 Some are taken by mouth and some are given into the veins via a cannula.
 Although these treatments show promise, nobody knows if any of them will turn out to be more effective in helping patients recover than the usual standard of care at your hospital (which all patients will receive).

-The treatments, which may be given to children and young people in addition to the usual care at your hospital, are different depending on whether the child/young person has respiratory infection due to current COVID-19 infection or whether they have the PIMS-TS inflammatory condition a few weeks after being exposed to COVID-19:
+The treatments, which may be given to children and young people in addition to the usual care at your hospital, are different depending on whether the child/young person has respiratory infection due to current COVID-19 infection and/or influenza pneumonia or whether they have the PIMS-TS inflammatory condition a few weeks after being exposed to COVID-19:

-1. For children and young people who have COVID-19 respiratory illness, treatments may include baricitinib (a medicine used to treat some types of arthritis in children and adults).
+For children and young people who have COVID-19 respiratory illness, treatments may include baricitinib (a medicine used to treat some types of arthritis in children and adults).